 \subsection{Tradeoff Between Cost and Security}

 Unlike traditional programs, computation on EVMs is expensive: users must pay high fees for complex transactions.
 This implies that, if rigorously enforced, access control can be costly.
-To illustrate this, we show in~\autoref{fig:check-pool-address} (in \autoref{sec:uniswap-v3-access-control}) how access control for a Uniswap V3 pool requires computing the expected address of the pool according to the \texttt{CREATE2} specification~\cite{buterin2018eip1014}, consuming 449 gas per interaction.
+As illustrated in~\autoref{fig:check-pool-address} (in \autoref{sec:uniswap-v3-access-control}), access control for a Uniswap V3 pool requires computing the expected address of the pool according to the \texttt{CREATE2} specification~\cite{buterin2018eip1014}, which consumes 449 gas per interaction.
 Assume that each transaction sent to the MEV bot involves an interaction with a Uniswap V3 pool, requiring one verification.
 If a searcher sends 10K transactions to the MEV bot contract per month, the total gas usage amounts to 4.5M.
 In contrast, if the contract employs an \textit{incorrect but cheap} verification by checking \texttt{tx.origin}, the total gas usage is reduced to 80K.

 The cost could even be zero if the contract does not employ any access control mechanism.
-For example, \name also identified an \href{https://etherscan.io/address/0x64F2095CC11e4726078F4A64d4279c7e7fB7e6Ec}{1inch contract} without access control to protect its asset management logic, allowing any account to transfer ERC-20 tokens from its account.
+For example, \name also identified a \href{https://etherscan.io/address/0x64F2095CC11e4726078F4A64d4279c7e7fB7e6Ec}{1inch contract} without access control to protect its asset management logic, allowing any account to transfer ERC-20 tokens from its account.
 We disclosed this issue to the 1inch team.
 Their response indicated that the contract only holds residual tokens from executed transactions and does not affect user-owned assets.
 In this case, the cost of a rigorous access control mechanism seems less justified, considering that the exploit only extracts residual tokens.
 It may be more reasonable to save gas for legitimate users of the contract.

 This raises an interesting question: What is the best tradeoff between cost and security?
 Many profit-driven smart contracts may be sensitive to cost, while a rigorous approach would increase transaction costs.
 Therefore, a promising direction is designing systems with strong security and low cost.